corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ## Panic Semantics Are Part of Your API

-Here's a question: what happens when a Rust program panics?
+What happens when a Rust program panics?
 There is no single correct answer because `panic!` is not a "single behavior."

 ### Unwind vs. Abort